RoryTVining/guitar-tuna-privacy/README.md

 Welcome to **Frequency Generator** – the educational guitar tuner & frequency explorer proudly made in Australia!

-Frequency Generator combines a precise real-time guitar tuner with powerful tools to explore sound, resonance, and even nuclear physics frequencies – all in one playful, easy-to-use app.
+Frequency Generator combines a precise real-time guitar tuner with powerful tools to explore sound, resonance, and even nuclear physics frequencies – all in one easy-to-use app.

 ### Key Features